hank1224/db-query-skillset/README.md

 ## Accessing the Agent in Chat:

 1. In the `Copilot` tab of your Application settings (`https://github.com/settings/apps/<app_name>/agent`)
-- Set the app type to "Skill"
+- Set the app type to "Skillset"
-- Add the following skills
+- Specify the following skills
 ```
 Name: random_commit_message
 Inference description: Generates a random commit message